Typhoeus-Wang/typhoeus-wang.github.io/ml/_posts/2024-08-11-Gaussian-Mixture-Models.md

 ### Initialization

 ### Expectation-Maximization (EM) Algorithm
-We use Expectation-Maximization (EM) algorithm to itera
+We use Expectation-Maximization (EM) algorithm to iteratively improve the model fit.
+It is used to optimize different unsupervised machine learning algorithms and it consists 2 steps which are E-Step and M-Step.

 #### Expectation Step (E-Step)
 Calculate the probability that each data point belongs to each Gaussian component.
 We use the current estimates of the means, covariance, and weights.